RexxLA/TextTools/README.md

 # TextTools

-Set of Text Tools supporting different RexxLA implementations.
+Set of Text Tools supporting different RexxLA publications.
 To use this in your document build process:

 - git submodule add